golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 ### Avoiding too-expensive providers

 You can use `provider.parameters.node_config.budget_control` section to define the limits on providers' prices.
-Ray on Golem won't work with providers exceeding the following price settings.
+Ray on Golem will reject providers exceeding the following price settings.

 #### Maximum provider prices